microsoft/vscode-dev-containers/script-library/README.md

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for details on contributing definitions to this repository.

+## Scripts

+- `common-debian.sh`, `common-alpine.sh`, `common-redhat.sh` - Installs common packages and utilities, creates a non-root user, and optionally upgrades packages, and installs zsh and Oh My Zsh!
+- `docker-debian.sh` - Installs the Docker CLI and wires up a script thatt can enable non-root access to the Docker socket.
+See [Docker in Docker](../containers/docker-in-docker) for an example.

 ## Using a script

 To use a script, simply download it using `curl` or `wget` and execute it.
 For example: